AdamWei-boop/AdamWei-boop.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am currently a postdoctoral fellow at The Hong Kong Polytechnic University, supervised by <a href = "https://scholar.google.com/citations?user=Ib-sizwAAAAJ&hl=zh-CN&oi=ao"><b>Prof. Song Guo</b></a>, Fellow of IEEE.
+<p align="justify"> I am currently a postdoctoral fellow at The Hong Kong Polytechnic University, supervised by <a href = "https://scholar.google.com/citations?user=Ib-sizwAAAAJ&hl=zh-CN&oi=ao"><b>Prof. Song Guo</b></a>, Fellow of IEEE.
 He received his Ph.D. degree from Nanjing University of Science and Technology, supervised by <a href = "https://scholar.google.com/citations?user=pg2qGzQAAAAJ&hl=zh-CN"><b>Prof. Jun Li</b></a>.
 Before that, he received the B.S. degree in information engineering from Xidian University, Xian, China, in 2014.
 From Jun.
 2021 to Dec.
-2021, he was a research intern (Rhinoceros Bird Project) at Tencent, Shenzhen, supervised by <b>Dr. Yong Cheng</b>.
+2021, he was a research intern (Rhinoceros Bird Project) at Tencent, Shenzhen, supervised by <b>Dr. Yong Cheng</b>. </p>

 <p align="justify"> I mainly focus on privacy protection and optimization techniques for edge intelligence, such as federated learning, differential privacy and network resource allocation.
 I have published several prestigious papers at the top international AI conferences and journals. </p>